 Because data privacy is such a huge issue, Google is using the removal of third-party cookies to combat it.
 For example, an ad tech company might have their tracking code on literally millions of websites, and can therefore know what you’re looking at from morning until night.
 This is alarming considering the potential for use with the data.
 Advertising is one thing, but as we become increasingly reliant on our phones, it makes us wonder just what these companies could be using all that data for.

-What to Know About Chrome Removing Third-Party Cookies
+Chrome Removing Third-Party Cookies

 Here’s a fun and widely known fact: Google owns Chrome.
 Chrome has historically operated with cookies, which allows them to aggregate data about individuals who surf the web through their browser.
 This data, in turn, helps Google develop its advertising.